The Goof Who Sat By the Door: Critical reviews

-"The Goof Who Sat By the Door" received universal acclaim from critics.
+"The Goof Who Sat By the Door" was praised by critics.
 The review aggregator website Rotten Tomatoes reported a 100% approval rating, based on five reviews with an average rating of 9.7/10.

 Quinci LeGardye of The A.V.
 Club gave the episode an "A" and writing, "'The Goof Who Sat By The Door' is Atlanta's most daring and thematically-impressive episode yet, as it creates a revisionist history for the Blackest film of the Disney Renaissance."

 Alan Sepinwall of Rolling Stone wrote, "It is an impeccable recreation of a certain brand of sociologically-conscious Hollywood biography, blending real-life footage of the 1992 Los Angeles uprising with photographs and video clips of Washington and his family, along with talking-head footage from journalist Jenna Wortham, R&B star Brian McKnight, comedian-actor Sinbad, and a group of actors playing important figures in Thomas Washington's improbable rise and tragic fall.
 Stylistically, it hits all its marks.
 It's the substance, though, that makes 'The Goof Who Sat By the Door' spectacular."
 Sepinwall would later put the episode on his "Top 25 Best TV Episodes of 2022" list, writing "The genius of “The Goof Who Sat by the Door” is that it is, of course, ridiculous, but also somehow feels genuinely tragic, despite the goofy premise.
 Maybe this is the one that should have been called “The Most Atlanta.”"

-Ile-Ife Okantah of Vulture gave the episode a perfect 5 star rating out of 5 and wrote, "The amount of care that was put into making this seem like a completely plausible documentary will not go unnoticed on my watch.
+Ile-Ife Okantah of Vulture gave the episode a perfect five out of five rating and wrote, "The amount of care that was put into making this seem like a completely plausible documentary will not go unnoticed on my watch.
 There was the perfect amount of detail, nostalgia, and archival clips from real events and real cartoons.
 It stretches the absurdity at the perfect points, like finding the Goofy gloves and costume at the crime scene, but stays grounded in reality when necessary, as when drawing connections to real-life events including the riots, making the final product an excellent satire."
-Christian Hubbard of Full Circle Cinema gave the episode a perfect 10 out of 10 rating and wrote, "Overall, episode 8 tells a hilarious story that, quite honestly, feels real.
+Christian Hubbard of Full Circle Cinema gave the episode a ten out of ten rating and wrote, "Overall, episode 8 tells a hilarious story that, quite honestly, feels real.
 So much so that scrolling on Twitter will show fans live-tweeting their reactions asking if this story really happened.
 With subtle nods to some of the criticism Glover has endured his career, the entire story seems to be an allegory for Glover himself.
 Moreover, Thomas Washington is a broken man in a broken system, and with the documentary “The Goof Who Sat by the Door”, his story is one that will only further the connection fans have to Glover and, hell, even Goofy."

 Kevin Lima, director of A Goofy Movie, expressed surprise and praise for the episode, saying "I sat down and watched it with wide eyes and my jaw on the floor.
 Like, 'I can't believe they got away with this.'"